-One of the most important things you can do for your employees is recognized when they do a good job.
-Sometimes, it’s easy to get caught up in all the work that needs to be done and forget about acknowledging an employee or team member who did something well.
+One of the most important things you can do for your employees is to recognize when they do a good job.
+Sometimes, it’s easy to get caught up in all the work that needs to be done and forget about acknowledging an employee or team member who did well.

 This could be big or small; everything deserves recognition.
-In addition to recognition, you should also reward your employees for a job well done.
-This can be as simple as giving them a bonus or taking them out to lunch.
+In addition to mention, you should also reward your employees for a job well done.
+This can be as simple as giving them a bonus or taking them to lunch.

 Whatever it is, make sure that your employees feel appreciated.